 All work credited to the author and the artist, not me.
 I ain’t this good.

-First published in Songs of the Dying Earth, edited by by George R.R.
+A Night at the Tarn House is published in Songs of the Dying Earth, edited by by George R.R.
 Martin and Gardner Dozois.